pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

 ## Installing a custom JDK
-To install a custom JDK, we recommend using [SDKman](https://sdkman.io/).
+To install and use a custom JDK for Spoofax, we recommend using [SDKman](https://sdkman.io/).
 However, only an x86 JDK is supported.
-Therefore SDKman has to be configured:
+Therefore SDKman has to be configured to use x86 JDKs that are compatible with the Rosetta 2 emulation layer:

 1. Edit the file `~/.sdkman/etc/config`.
 2. Change the value of `sdkman_rosetta2_compatible` to `true` (it is `false` by default).